mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 <!-- To avoid distraction from AT as my principle analytical framework I am in agreement with Wells (1999, p.
 172) who proposes the use of AT's concepts to situate 'spoken discourse \... as one, but only one, of the semiotic tools that participants use to achieve the goals of action'.
 Thus Wells proposes that analysis of dialogue should take place in combination with other action not involving talk and in relation to wider activity goals. -->

-### Notes on Underpinning of Thematic Analysis of Video Data
+### Stage one - Development Stage of Thematic Analysis of Video Data

+Thematic analysis is commonly done in stages, each revision building on insights of the previous one.

 Summary of thematic analysis - https://www.plymouth.ac.uk/uploads/production/document/path/18/18247/Kiger_and_Varpio__2020__Thematic_analysis_of_qualitative_data_AMEE_Guide_No_131.pdf

+Table of stage one